renesas/iot-reference-rl78/README.md

 * Source code located in the *Projects*, *Common*, *Middleware/AWS*, and *Middleware/FreeRTOS* directories are available under the terms of the MIT License.
 See the LICENSE file for more details.
 * Other libraries located in the *Middleware* directories are available under the terms specified in each source file.
-* Each Renesas SIS, FIT, and other modules located in the *Projects/xxx/projects/xxx/src/smc_gen* and *Projects/xxx/modules* are available under the terms of the basically MIT License.
-See the doc/license of following URL for more details.
+* Each Renesas SIS, FIT, and other modules located in the *Projects/xxx/projects/xxx/src/smc_gen* and *Projects/xxx/modules* are available under the disclaimer written in source or header files.
   * [https://github.com/renesas/rx-driver-package](https://github.com/renesas/rx-driver-package)

 ## Support